nus-cs2030/1718-s2/docs/lab8.md

 - follows the [CS2030 Coding Style](style.md)
 - clearly documented with [`javadoc`](javadoc.md) (this has been done for you, for free!)

+## Provided Classes

+### BusStop

+A `BusStop` encapsulates information about a bus stop.
+It has an `id` (e.g., "16181"), a location (longtitude and latitude -- irrelevant for this lab), and a human-friendly name (e.g., "Computer Ctr").

+A `BusStop` also has a collection of `BusService` objects that serve the `BusStop`.
+Your tasks involve populating and processing this collection.
+To do so, you can call `addBusService` to add a bus service to the collection and call `getBusServices` to retrieve the collection of bus services as a stream.

+### BusService

+A `BusService` encapsulates information about a bus service.
+Each bus service has a string `id` (e.g, "96") and a collection of `BusStop` objects, corresponding to the bus stops served by the given bus service.
+Your tasks involve populating and processing this collection.
+To do so, you can call `addBusStop` to add a bus stop, and `getBusStops` to retrieve the collection of bus stops as a stream.

 ## Tasks

-- `readBusStopsAndServices`: Complete this method which takes in a filename, reads line by line, and enters the relationship of which bus service serves which bus stop to the hash maps `busStops` and `busServices`.
+- `readBusStopsAndServices`: Complete this method, which takes in a filename, reads line by line, and enters the relationship of which bus service serves which bus stop to the hash maps `busStops` and `busServices`.
 The hash maps are of the class `HashMapO` which wraps about Java `HashMap` -- `HashMapO` supports `Optional` return type `get` and `Stream` return type in `entries`.

 - `averageNumberOfBusesPerStop` and `averageNumberOfStopsPerBus`.
 These two code are similar.
 You should use `Collectors.averagingDouble` to implement them.